 Please note: USMLE scores may be submitted as additional documentation, but will not replace the standardized test score required by admissions.

 Averages, Minimums and What Makes a Competitive Application

 Test scores and other admissions statistics vary greatly by department, program, degree track and admissions cycle.
 For this reason, Admission Services doesn't track these numbers or provide average/minimum test scores or GPAs.
 From our perspective, all components of the application (resume, statement of purpose, transcripts, test scores, etc.) are taken into consideration when reviewing a candidate's application for admission.

-That said, the academic departments and MPH program office have their own admissions review committees.
+That said, the departments and programs have their own admissions review committees.
 You may wish to contact your department of interest for a better idea of what makes a competitive application.